The 95.4 GeV di-photon excess at ATLAS and CMS: Introduction

 \section{Introduction}

-More than a decade after the discovery of a Higgs boson with a mass of about $125 \gev$ by the ATLAS and CMS collaborations~\cite{Aad:2012tfa,Chatrchyan:2012xdj}, the search for additional Higgs bosons continues to be one of the prime tasks of the LHC physics program. \blfootnote{ $^*$\mbox{}thomas.biekoetter@kit.edu, $^\dagger$sven.heinemeyer@cern.ch, \mbox{}\\ $^\ddagger$georg.weiglein@desy.de } Searches for Higgs bosons below $125\gev$ have been performed at LEP~\cite{Abbiendi:2002qp,Barate:2003sz, Schael:2006cr}, the Tevatron~\cite{Group:2012zca} and the LHC~\cite{CMS:2015ocq,CMS:2018cyk,Sirunyan:2018aui, CMS:2018rmh,ATLAS:2018xad,CMS:2022goy,ATLAS:2022abz, CMSnew,ATLASnewtalk}.
+More than a decade after the discovery of a Higgs boson with a mass of about $125 \gev$ by the ATLAS and CMS collaborations~\cite{Aad:2012tfa,Chatrchyan:2012xdj}, the search for additional Higgs bosons continues to be one of the prime tasks of the LHC physics program. \blfootnote{ $^*$\mbox{}thomas.biekoetter@kit.edu, $^\dagger$sven.heinemeyer@cern.ch, \mbox{}\\ $^\ddagger$georg.weiglein@desy.de } Searches for Higgs bosons below $125\gev$ have been performed at LEP~\cite{Abbiendi:2002qp,Barate:2003sz, Schael:2006cr}, the Tevatron~\cite{Group:2012zca} and the LHC~\cite{CMS:2015ocq,Sirunyan:2018aui, CMS:2018rmh,ATLAS:2018xad,CMS:2022goy,ATLAS:2022abz, CMSnew,ATLAS-CONF-2023-035}.
 Among them, CMS has performed searches for scalar di-photon resonances at~$8\tev$ and $13\tev$.
 Results based on the $8\tev$ data and the full Run~2 data set at $13\tev$ showed a local excess of $2.9\,\sigma$ at $95.4 \gev$~\cite{CMSnew}.
 This excess, which is present in both the $8\tev$ and the $13\tev$ data set, received considerable attention already soon after it was made public using the first year of Run~2 data, see e.g.~\citeres{Cao:2016uwt, Fox:2017uwr, Richard:2017kot, Haisch:2017gql, Biekotter:2017xmf, Liu:2018xsw, Domingo:2018uim, Biekotter:2019kde, Cline:2019okt, Cao:2019ofo, Aguilar-Saavedra:2020wrj}.
 Analyses using the result based on the full Run~2 data can be found in \citere{Biekotter:2023jld, Azevedo:2023zkg} (see also \citere{Biekotter:2023qbe}).

-Recently, ATLAS presented the result based on their full Run~2 data set~\cite{ATLASnewtalk}.
-The new analysis has a substantially improved sensitivity w.r.t.~their analysis based on the previously reported result utilizing $80\,\mathrm{fb}^{-1}$~\cite{ATLAS:2018xad}.
+Recently, ATLAS presented the result based on their full Run~2 data set~\cite{ATLASnewtalk, ATLAS-CONF-2023-035}. \htr{In the following, we refer to the ``model-dependent'' analysis from \mbox{ATLAS}, which has a higher discriminating power.} The new analysis has a substantially improved sensitivity w.r.t.~their analysis based on the previously reported result utilizing $80\,\mathrm{fb}^{-1}$~\cite{ATLAS:2018xad}.
 ATLAS finds an excess with a local significance of $\sigATLAS\,\sigma$ at \GW{precisely the same mass value as the one that was previously reported by CMS, namely at} $\massATLAS \gev$.
 This ``di-photon excess'' can be described by a scalar resonance at $\massATLAS \gev$ with a signal strength of